ed-syspertec/Virtel/docs/_build/html/_sources/manuals/howto/AT-TLS/Virtel-AT-TLS-Howto.rst.txt

     socket, but data sent over the network is protected by system SSL.
     The supported protocols are TLS, SSLv3, and SSLv2.

+.. warning:: Higher CPU usgage will result in the TCP/IP address space if this feature is used without the services of a hardware Crypto Card.

 **1.2 Installation steps**

 *1.2.1 Install Policy Agent procedure*